 5. Take Advantage of Light Days.

 If your non-triathlon activity was less than two hours, do include a triathlon workout on that day.
-For example, Mike found that swimming after golf helps stretch out his back, giving him added recovery and helping log a triathlon workout where he might not have otherwise.
+For example, Mike found that swimming after golf helps stretch out his back, giving him added recovery and helping him log a triathlon workout where he might not have otherwise.

 6. Plan Recovery From All Sports